pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 {{< learner-task >}}

-In its *when clicked* script, your Alien already has code which gives the player points but only if that Alien is wearing the ‘enemy’ costume (i.e., costume number `0`).
+In its *when clicked* script, your alien already has code which gives the player points but only if that alien is wearing the ‘enemy’ costume (i.e., costume number `0`).

-Add similar code which subtracts one life but only if that Alien is wearing the ‘friendly’ costume (i.e., costume number `2`).
+Add similar code which subtracts one life but only if that alien is wearing the ‘friendly’ costume (i.e., costume number `2`).

 {{< learner-task-help >}}